-Every once in a while I find a few tricks that make me more productive and I post them on my blog.
+Every once in a while I find a few tricks that make me more productive.
+I post them right here on the blog.
 Productivity is relative however.
 What is a productive day?
-Sometimes I go to work and spend the whole day working without checking Youtube, reading blogs or news, and I feel productive.
+Sometimes I go to work and spend the whole day working without checking YouTube, reading blogs or news, and I feel productive.
 But when I get home, I am tired and I sleep until the next day.
 Then I feel like I have not been productive toward something else.

 I have less guilt when I work on my own side projects.
 But then again, there are weekends that I spend working on my projects all day long without doing anything else.
 Then I feel like I have not been productive in life.